seanstrom/Essays/importance-of-values.md

 ### The Message: Values are Important

-Now the point here isn't necessarily "Use Promises", but more so "Use Values".
+The message here isn't necessarily "Use Promises", but more so "Use Values".
-Promises are just one mechanism for accomplishing what we want to see from asynchronous functions.
-We could easily use other mechanisms like **Streams** to represent the pending value.

-The message here is that when you're able to represent pieces of your system as values, you're able to compose with those values.
-In the case of asynchronous operations, we're able to represent them as Promises.
+When you're able to represent pieces of your system as values, you're able to compose with those values.
+In the case of asynchronous operations, we're able to represent them as **Promises**.
-With Promises we're able to achieve the same kind of composition between our functions.
+With **Promises** we're able to achieve the same kind of composition between our functions.

 #### Redo Outro